Waste to Ethanol: Transforming Municipal Wastewater into a Community Resource

 Obtaining approval of project details from the Iowa DNR ensured the project met DNR requirements.
 Snyder also helped to coordinate agreements for power usage and equipment ownership between the city and the ethanol production company that’s fair to both parties.
 Additional client goals were also developed and incorporated into the project through this process.

 Snyder served as the lead for client contact and project development, design team coordination, civil design, construction bid phase, construction administration and observation, and start-up services.
-Civil engineering services provided by our team included acquisition plats and easements, permitting, pump station and force main design, structural building design, topographic survey and subsurface utility engineering, and wastewater system analysis and planning.
+Civil municipal engineering services provided by our team included acquisition plats and easements, permitting, pump station and force main design, structural design, topographic survey and subsurface utility engineering, and wastewater system analysis and planning.